g8hh/progress-knight3/README.md

 # progress-knight
-An incremental game developed by ihtasham42 and extended by Cameron Gott.
-Link to the game: https://ihtasham42.github.io/progress-knight/
+An incremental game developed by ihtasham42 and extended by Cameron Gott. https://camerongott.github.io/progress-knight/

+Link to the original game: https://ihtasham42.github.io/progress-knight/

 # dev-diary
 7/12/2021